 Ripley, played by returning actress Sigourney Weaver, is offered a promotion if she resumes her nightmare.
 She accepts, curiously, but for the good of a franchise's birth.
 This time, her friends have big guns!
 They are not pencil pushers stuck in space; they're tough soldiers on a kamikaze mission.
 Aliens is more military and borrows from action flicks, as well as horror and science-fiction.

 Everything is bigger, more frantic, rougher.
-There is sporadically elongated group dialog and the movie has many crowded, elaborate battle scenes.
+There is sporadically elongated group dialogue and the movie has many crowded, elaborate battle scenes.
 It also behaves like a slasher film, as the support characters meet their end in dark corners.
 There is plenty of room for character exposition and it significantly pays off when things get tense and out of control as the bodies start piling up.

 The players are vivid, cartoonish, superficial but purposely and not more than your average video game character.
 The effects range from rear projection to puppetry; all taken to gigantic proportions, this time.
 The detailed sets match those of the original.
 Elements that were left unexplored the first time around are given a meaning and a purpose.
 This certainly lives up to the original!